AlexBaranowski/bash-bushido-book/chapters/00-intro.md

-# Bash Bushido - become the command line master.
+# Bash Bushido - Linux Tricks and Tips

 THIS BOOK MAY CONTAIN EXPLICIT LANGUAGE AND MEMES, READ AT YOUR OWN RISK !!!11